Hi and welcome to today’s post titled “Easily track Windows 10 Intune MDM policy information on the Endpoint – Support Help #1“

 Finding the Provider GUID

-The easy way, go to the location C:\ProgramData\Microsoft\DMClient and note the folder name <GUID>
+The easy way is to go to the location C:\ProgramData\Microsoft\DMClient and note the folder name <GUID>.
+You will find it there.

-Or you can also open Task Scheduler and navigate to Microsoft > Windows > EnterpriseMgmt and note the <GUID>
+You can also open Task Scheduler and navigate to Microsoft > Windows > EnterpriseMgmt and note the <GUID>

-This GUID is the current valid Enrollment ID that you need to look for in the registry under reg_path
+This GUID is the current valid Enrollment ID that you need to look for in the Registry under reg_path

 HKLM\Software\Microsoft\PolicyManager\Providers

-which would correspond to Intune.
+, which would correspond to Intune.

-You can also confirm the Provider GUID for the current Intune enrollment from the registry itself, by checking the reg_path
+You can also confirm the Provider GUID for the current Intune enrollment from the Registry itself by checking the reg_path

-as shown below.
+, as shown below.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\EnterpriseResourceManager\Tracked\<GUID>